 It’s like that “guy staring at another woman on the street” meme just aged a few decades as dude knows he’s about to be in a for Saw remake involving drills and sanders.

 There’s an awful lot to unpack in those statistics.
-Of course, I can tell you as a former tax professional that there is virtually always a story behind numbers and statistics.
+A great article on the best woodworking aprons Of course, I can tell you as a former tax professional that there is virtually always a story behind numbers and statistics.
 With only 43% saying that they botched DIY jobs, are they only considering large jobs like remodeling an entire bathroom or building a deck, or smaller tasks like fixing a toilet or painting a room?
 Those stats aren’t always a verbatim depiction of what’s happening.

 With only 38% of the respondents opting for the DIY route regardless of job type, they might have grown up in the same circumstances I did.
 Thanks to a mix of poor planning and the Bob Vila craze, my house didn’t have an oven come the middle of eighth grade and it didn’t get one again until it was sold as-is almost 15 years later.
 Ever tried to bake a cake in a lasagne pan inside the toaster oven, where you have to periodically scrape off layers the totally burnt top just to find that it’s still completely gooey underneath?
 Good times!

 At least she had an actual oven so it burned evenly throughout!
 We yanked the top off ours and it was like pudding inside.